March 1923

 O'Donoghue (1986), pg 297 Hopkinson (1988), pg 236 & 244; O’Halpin (2019), pg 21

-At Ballyseedy, outside Tralee, Co Kerry, eight anti-Treaty prisoners are blown up.
 Nine prisoners, after being selected by Colonel David Neligan and Captain Ned Breslin, had been taken from Ballymullen barracks in Tralee to Ballyseedy Cross in order to, according to the pro-Treaty side, clear a mine.
-However, the prisoners were tied to a mine made by pro-Treaty men and the mine was detonated.
+However, the prisoners were tied to a mine made by Free State men and the mine was detonated.
 One prisoner (Stephen Fuller) escaped by being thrown over a hundred yards by the blast.
 Body parts of those killed were scattered over several hundred yards.

-The eight prisoners killed were as follows: John Daly (Castleisland), George [O,]Shea (Lixnaw), Timothy Twomey (Lixnaw), Patrick Harnett (Listowel), James [O’]Connell, John O’Connor (Liverpool), Patrick Buckley (Scartaglin) and James Walsh (Lisdoigue).
+The eight prisoners killed were as follows: John Daly (Castleisland), George [O’]Shea (Lixnaw), Timothy Twomey (Lixnaw), Patrick Harnett (Listowel), James [O’]Connell, John O’Connor (Liverpool), Patrick Buckley (Scartaglin) and James Walsh (Lisdoigue).

-O'Farrell P (1997), pg xxiv; Hopkinson (1988), pg 241; Macardle (1998), pgs 16-19; Ó Ruairc (2009), pg 316; Doyle (2008), pgs 272-274
+O'Farrell P (1997), pg xxiv; Hopkinson (1988), pg 241; Macardle (1998), pgs 16-19; Ó Ruairc (2009), pg 316; Doyle (2008), pgs 272-274; Ferriter (2021), pgs 107-108 & 138-139

 Five anti-Treaty prisoners are brought from the Great Southern Hotel in Killarney, Co.
 Kerry to Countess Bridge between Killarney and Kilcummin.
 The prisoners are told to remove a barricade but, when they start, the pro-Treaty troops lob hand grenades at them and spray them with machine guns.
 Four anti-Treaty prisoners are killed but, as at Ballyseedy, one prisoner (Tadgh Coffey) escapes.